Customizing a Garage Workspace Area

-- On the General tab of the Furniture Specification dialog:
+- On the General panel of the Furniture Specification dialog:

-- Specify the vehicles Height, Width and Depth (or length).
+- Specify the vehicles Height, Width and Depth.

-- On the Materials tab, you can select materials and colors that resemble your own vehicle.
+- On the Materials panel, you can select materials and colors that resemble your own vehicle.

 - Click OK to close the dialog and apply your changes.